Rui6filipe/Digital_Design_FPGA_Implementation/README.md

-# RTL-Circuit-Design-FPGA-Implementation
+# Digital-Circuit-Design-FPGA-Implementation

-RTL Circuit Design and implementation on a FPGA of an Alarm system.
+Digital Circuit Design and implementation on a FPGA of an Alarm system.
 Temporal Behaviour Analysis using VDHL testbenches.